-A blog devoted to promoting veganism, animal equality, and the abolition of animal slavery through information and topical reflections on animal-related issues.
-The Vegan Vine aims to educate, inspire, and move people to establish rights for ALL animals and to embrace a vegan way of life.
+A blog devoted to promoting veganism, equality, and the abolition of nonhuman slavery through information and topical reflections on nonhuman-related issues.
+The Vegan Vine aims to educate, inspire, and move people to establish rights for ALL nonhumans and to embrace a vegan way of life.

 Shedding Light on Animals Used in the Name of Research

 Laboratories (April 20 – 28) spotlights the millions of animals who needlessly suffer

 and die each year in research and testing.
 This is an important time to address

 the myth that animal experiments are a "necessary evil," essential

 of Science published an extensive study that revealed how decades of research

 and billions of dollars spent on mice experiments were effectively useless because